Services:

 • Structural Grout Injection: To resolve internal voids and ring separation we inject low-viscosity, lime-compatible grouts deep into the core of the arch.
 This fuses the multiple layers of brickwork back into a single, high-strength structural unit.

-• Sympathetic Repointing: We utilize our in-house laboratory to match the porosity and strength of the original mortars.
-We specify breathable lime-based mixes that allow the arch to shed moisture naturally and accommodate the subtle movements inherent in rail infrastructure.
+• Sympathetic Repointing: We use our in-house laboratory to match the porosity and strength of the original mortars.
+We specify breathable lime-based mixes that allow the arch to shed moisture naturally and accommodate the subtle movements inherent in rail infrastructure, strictly aligning with the conservation principles of The Society for the Protection of Ancient Buildings (SPAB).

-• Spall Repair and Replacement: We surgically remove individual “blown” bricks and replace them with historically accurate matches to restore the original structural profile and weather protection of the wall.
+• Spall Repair and Replacement: We surgically remove individual “blown” bricks and replace them with historically accurate matches to restore the original structural profile and weather protection of the wall, ensuring the seamless repair of historic buildings.

 Railway Arch Restoration Technical FAQ